 - What about non-venomous snakes in Bali?

 There are dozens of non-venomous snakes in Bali, so it would be impossible to list all of the species here.
-The country of Indonesia has hundreds of snake species (as many as 360), and there are almost 50 species living on the island of Bali.
+The country of Indonesia has hundreds of snake species (as many as 360 species), and there are almost 50 species living on the island of Bali.
 The non-venomous snakes in Bali are generally not dangerous to humans.

 - What are the most common types of snakes in Bali?